 I am guilty of taking for granted, and often forgetting, how lucky I am to live in London.
-Besides the many reasons of London being a great city, without a doubt, is the amount of music venues and bands that come to play here every year.
-Big iconic bands to smaller more underground bands grace our stages on a weekly basis.
+Besides the many reasons of London being a great city, without a doubt, is the number of music venues and bands that come to play here every year.
+Big iconic bands with smaller more underground bands grace our stages on a weekly basis.

 There are endless venues to choose from.
-In London if you have license to play live music, space and no douche neighbors, anyone can just about have bands playing at their place.
-It is a hard list to condense but I have decided to stick to the slightly bigger and more iconic venues in London and in no particular order;
+In London, if you have a license to play live music, space and no douche neighbours, anyone can just about have bands playing at their place.
+It is a hard list to condense but I have decided to stick to the slightly bigger and more iconic venues in London and in no particular order.

-The Underworld, is a basement venue part of the World’s End pub.
+The Underworld is a basement venue part of the World’s End pub.
 Located across from Camden Town stations it has become the heart of Camden’s alternative scene.
-This venue holds a special place to me, as here was the first gig I went to see in London; Esoteric.
-Since, I have seen a lot of my favourite bands like; Pagan Altar, Sodom, Saint Vitus and the Devil’s Blood to name a few.
+This venue holds a special place for me, as here was the first gig I went to see in London; Esoteric.
+Since I have seen a lot of my favourite bands like; Pagan Altar, Sodom, Saint Vitus and the Devil’s Blood to name a few.